hexanal/fredmercy-blog/NOTES.md

 Also... should I implement a "Todo List" with this?
 Obviously, it'll be shitty.

-Granular updates to exactly what we need.
-Like... the list.
-It's a list of items.
+Granular updates to exactly do what we need.
+Like... the list: it's a list of items.
 What are the default items?
 Is it empty by default?
 It depends on the (logged in) user's data -> so it's not the use case for this project, because we don't assume that you're logged in.
 Although I could definitely implement something like that, with API calls and all that jazz.

 But what about something that I have to do on many *regular* websites: reordering a list of items, or paginate some items.
 It requires: